microsoft/dotnet-apiport/docs/BreakingChanges/167 WCF message security unable to use TLS1.1 and TLS1.2.md

 Planned

 ### Change Description
-.NET 4.7 gave customer the ability to configure either TLS1.1 or TLS1.2 in WCF message security in addition to SSL3.0 and TLS1.0 through the appsettings.
+Starting in .NET Framework 4.7, customer can configure either TLS1.1 or TLS1.2 in WCF message security in addition to SSL3.0 and TLS1.0 through the Application settings.

 - [x] Quirked
 - [ ] Build-time break

 ### Recommended Action
-Prior to 4.7, this change is disabled by default.
+Prior to .NET Framework 4.7, this change is disabled by default.
 You can enable this fix by adding the following line to the `<runtime>` section of the app.config or web.config file:

    ```xml
    <runtime>
       <AppContextSwitchOverrides value="Switch.System.ServiceModel.DisableUsingServicePointManagerSecurityProtocols=false;Switch.System.Net.DontEnableSchUseStrongCrypto=false" />
    </runtime>
    ```

-### Affected APIs
-* `P:System.ServiceModel.Security.TlsnegoTokenAuthenticator.CreateSspiState`
-* `P:System.ServiceModel.TlsnegoTokenProvider.CreateTlsSspiState`

 ### Category
 * Windows Communication Foundation (WCF)